MadMathMike/rusty-piano/README.md

 # Description
-Goal: build a terminal app using Rust that can play collected albums from your ~~Pandora~~ music account.
+A terminal app (built with Rust) that can play collected albums from your ~~Pandora~~ Bandcamp music account.

 # Goals
 - [x] Play local mp3 on default media output device